 | Couple (combined) | $1,810.40 | ~$47,070 combined |

 Rates are indexed each March and September.
-Next indexation due September 2026.
+Next indexation is due September 2026.

 What Combining Work and the Pension Actually Looks Like

-The table below shows how a single pensioner’s fortnightly payment is affected at different levels of part-time employment income, after the Work Bonus is applied.
+The table below shows what happens to a single pensioner’s payment at different levels of part-time employment income, after the Work Bonus is applied.

 |---|---|---|---|---|